afalaudn/afalaudn.github.io/_pages/about.md

 permalink: /
 title: "About Me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-* Fresh graduate from Telkom University.
+* Currently learn at Apple Developer Academy (part-time)
 * My research interests lies on applied machine learning, computer architecture and systems.
 * Open for remote research opportunity in computer science.